Spacial/csstuff/README.md

 - [ProcessingTeachingSketches](https://github.com/jeffThompson/ProcessingTeachingSketches): Teaching sketches created in Processing (and Java)
 - [command](https://github.com/davidbouchard/command): A tiny library for Processing to run external programs and commands from a sketch (and capture their output if needed).
 - [DNOISE](https://github.com/grantwilk/DNOISE): powered by NVIDIA’s OptiX AI-Acclerated Denoiser, is a denoising platform that rapidly accelerates the process of rendering high-quality noiseless images in Blender.
+- [How to Start Learning Computer Graphics Programming](https://erkaman.github.io/posts/beginner_computer_graphics.html): I will in this post compile a summary of all my advice I have regarding this question.

 ### CG Articles